 - a site map identifying all structural Stormwater Control Measures requiring O&M practices to function as designed - O&M procedures for each structural Stormwater Control Measure including, but not limited to, LID facilities, retention/detention basins, and proprietorship devices, and - the O&M plan shall include short- and long-term maintenance requirements, recommended frequency of maintenance, and estimated cost for maintenance.
 Prior to issuance of grading permits, the applicant shall enter into a Maintenance Agreement with Alameda County.
 The applicant shall submit a signed and notarized Maintenance Agreement to ACPWA for review and approval.
 The agreement shall clearly identify the responsible party for ongoing maintenance of structural Stormwater Control Measures.
 The Agreement shall contain provisions for an annual report to be prepared by a registered Professional Engineer.
 The annual report shall be submitted to ACPWA, for review and approval, no later than August 15th.
 All recommended maintenance shall be completed by October 15th of that same year.
-If maintenance is required, certification shall be provided that all recommended maintenance has been completed before the start of the rainy season.
+If maintenance is required, certification shall be provided that all recommended grading permit.